opauth/opauth/README.md

 Opauth
 =======
-__This project is still under heavy development.
-DO NOT USE.__
-Initial stable release is scheduled for late May 2012.

 Opauth is a multi-provider authentication framework for PHP, inspired by [OmniAuth for Ruby](https://github.com/intridea/omniauth).

+Opauth enables PHP applications to do *user authentication* with ease.

 What is Opauth?
 ---------------
-Opauth provides a standardized method for PHP applications to interface with 3rd-party authentication providers.
+Opauth provides a standardized method for PHP applications to interface with authentication providers.

 Opauth as a framework provides a set of API that allows developers to [create strategies](https://github.com/uzyn/opauth/wiki/Strategy-Contribution-Guide) that work in a predictable manner across PHP frameworks and applications.